How to Make A Website ADA Compliant? A Free Checklist

 3. Forms should include a clear label for each empty information box to accommodate screen readers.

-4. Include error message technology to help guide users and ease frustration, but use a combination of colors, symbols and text.
+4. Include error message technology to help guide users and ease frustration, but use a combination of colors, symbols, and text.

 5. Your website should be accessible through a keyboard only for users who cannot manipulate a mouse.

-7. Your headings should be clear, visible and generously spaced to enhance readability.
+7. Your headings should be clear, visible, and generously spaced to enhance readability.

 10. Your content should offer links to alternate formats.
 For example, photos should have alternative text.
 Charts and tables should have audio descriptions for those who cannot see them.